riceissa/breathing/doc.md

 this is also one of the reasons i prefer [Capnometry biofeedback], because it gives you a way to measure progress without taking Control Pauses. (at least initially, until your baseline CO~2~ levels reach a normal 40\ mmHg.)

+## Tension ping pong/tennis/whackamole

+2024-06-05: i seem to be running into a problem where when i try to do buteyko style breathing, or even just silent nasal breathing, i get tension in my diaphragm and/or throat, and if i try really hard to make the tension disappear from one of them (by relaxing that part), the tension moves to the other part. in this way, the tension just keeps bouncing back and forth, never really entering a state where i have no tension. maybe i need to also start humming or something, not just doing relaxed/reduced breathing.

+with the throat tension, this may also have something to do with my dysphagia.

 # The biological basis of shortness of breath